-- In Boise Idaho, the rates usually go anywhere from $125 to $500 per listing–depending on the home and the quality of the photographer's work.
+- In Boise Idaho, the rates usually go anywhere from $125 to $500 per listing.
+Of course, this depends on the home and the quality of the photographer's work.

-If you need to figure out your own real estate photography pricing, I actually sell a real estate photography pricing template for just $15 in my Real Estate Photographer's Starter Pack.
-It will save you about an hour of work in creating your own, and you can customize the template with your own pricing and package preferences.
-In the $15 Real Estate Photographer's pack, you also get a legal contract to use between you and the real estate agent, and 10 Lightroom presets for real estate photography to make your photos look polished and professional right from the get-go.
+Figuring out what you should price your work for is extremely difficult.
+If you are too low, you could be leaving money on the table.
+If you are too high, you may struggle to find clients.
+That's why I decided to include a real estate photography pricing template in my Real Estate Photographer's Starter Pack.
+It will save you at least an hour of work since you don't have to create your own.
+Also, you can customize the template with your own pricing and package preferences.
+In our $15 Real Estate Photographer's pack, you also get a legal contract to use between you and the real estate agent and 10 Lightroom presets for real estate photography to make your photos look polished and professional right from the get-go.
 Check out the Real Estate Photographer Starter Pack here.

 Factors to Consider in Setting Your Prices and Packages